 In 1985 Adams began writing two operas, Nixon in China and The Death of Klinghoffer.
 His music has also been choreographed by numerous dance companies including the Dance Theater of Harlem and the New York City Ballet.
 Adams has recently composed a piece called Century Rolls (a piano concerto that he wrote for the famous pianist, Emanuel Ax), Naïve & Sentimental Music (a 45-minute symphony for large orchestra), and Guide to Strange Places for orchestra.

-On September 19, 2002, Adams's newest work, On the Transmigration of Souls, opened the new season of the New York Philharmonic under its new music director, Lorin Maazel.
-The piece was written by Adams to remember the lives of those lost on September 11th.
+On September 19, 2002, Adams's On the Transmigration of Souls, opened the new season of the New York Philharmonic under its new music director, Lorin Maazel.
+The piece was written by Adams to remember the lives of those lost on 9/11.
 The texts for the piece are drawn from missing persons' posters, Internet postings, cell phone calls, and other personal artifacts relating to the events of September 11, 2001.
 The work is 24 minutes long and written for chorus, children's chorus, orchestra, and prerecorded sound.